mfaani/mfaani/content/posts/devtools/Optimizing App Size/Jargon/index.md

 ## Files
 - `.c`: A source code file written in C programming language.
 - `.swift`: A source code file written in Swift programming language.
-- `.o`: An intermediate object file.
+- `.o`: A machine code interpretation of the source code.
+An intermediate file.
 Also known as an object file.
+Named as such, because it's the object/goal of our source code.
 - `.a`: An archive file.
 Made up from multiple `.o` files.
 Also known as a **Static Library** or **Archive**.
 - `.h`: A file that doesn't contain implementation.
 But only the interface.
 - `.dylib`: A separate binary, from the main executable.
 Gets linked with the app’s executable at runtime.
 Gets copied into the app wrapper.
 As a result, the main executable is smaller and, because the code is loaded only when it is needed, the build time is typically faster.
 Also known as **Dynamic Library**.
 Often they also have an empty file type.